 Serial data is input on SDIN.
 The PWM outputs are derived from SDIN.
-The TAS5717/9 DAP accepts serial data in 16-, 20-, or 24-bit left-justified, right-justified, or I2S serial data format.
+The TAS5727 DAP accepts serial data in 16-, 20-, or 24-bit left-justified, right-justified, and I2S serial data formats.

-PWM Section
+PWM SECTION

-The TAS5717/9 DAP device uses noise-shaping and sophisticated nonlinear correction algorithms to achieve high power efficiency and high-performance digital audio reproduction.
+The TAS5727 DAP device uses noise-shaping and customized nonlinear correction algorithms to achieve high power efficiency and high-performance digital audio reproduction.
 The DAP uses a fourth-order noise shaper to increase dynamic range and SNR in the audio band.
 The PWM section accepts 24-bit PCM data from the DAP and outputs two BTL PWM audio output channels.

 The PWM section has individual-channel dc-blocking filters that can be enabled and disabled.
 The filter cutoff frequency is less than 1 Hz.
-Individual-channel de-emphasis filters for 44.1- and 48-kHz are included and can be enabled and disabled.
+Individual-channel de-emphasis filters for 44.1 kHz and 48 kHz are included and can be enabled and disabled.